ReDi: Rectified Discrete Flow: Abstract

 \section{Abstract}

 Discrete Flow-based Models (DFMs) are powerful generative models for high-quality discrete data but typically suffer from slow sampling speeds due to their reliance on iterative decoding processes.
 This reliance on a multi-step process originates from the factorization approximation of DFMs, which is necessary for handling high-dimensional data.
-In this paper, we rigorously characterize the approximation error from factorization using Conditional Total Correlation (TC), which depends on the coupling.
-To reduce the Conditional TC and enable efficient few-step generation, we propose Rectified Discrete Flow (ReDi), a novel iterative method that reduces factorization error by rectifying the coupling between source and target distributions.
+In this paper, we analyze the factorization approximation error using Conditional Total Correlation (TC), and reveal its dependence on the coupling.
+To address the challenge of efficient few-step generation, we propose Rectified Discrete Flow (ReDi), a novel iterative method that reduces the underlying factorization error (measured as Conditional TC) by rectifying the coupling between source and target distributions.
 We theoretically prove that each ReDi step guarantees a monotonic decreasing Conditional TC, ensuring its convergence.
 Empirically, ReDi significantly reduces Conditional TC and enables few-step generation.
 Moreover, we demonstrate that the rectified couplings are well-suited for training efficient one-step models on image generation.
 ReDi offers a simple and theoretically grounded approach for tackling the few-step challenge, providing a new perspective on efficient discrete data synthesis.
 Code is available at \url{https://github.com/Ugness/ReDi_discrete}.